tedneward/Azgaarnoth/Conditions/Poisoned.md

 ### Essence of Corruption
 *(Injury; legendary)*

 This poisonous dust is created by alchemically combining rare materials from each of the Outer Planes, Inner Planes, and Elemental Planes, following an ancient cosmic formula for brewing pure corruption to all things.
 A creature subjected to this cosmic poison must make a DC 21 Constitution saving throw.
-On a failed save, it takes 55 (lOdlO) poison damage, it gains one level of exhaustion, and it is poisoned for 1 minute.
+On a failed save, it takes 55 (10d10) poison damage, it is [corrupted](./Corrupted.md), and it gains one level of [exhaustion](./Exhaustion.md).
 On a successful save, it takes half as much damage and suffers no other effects.
 This poison ignores immunity and resistance to poison damage as well as immunity to the poisoned condition.

 ### Essence of Ether
 *(Inhaled; rare)*

-A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become poisoned for 8 hours.
-The poi­soned creature is unconscious.
-The creature wakes up if it takes damage or if another creature takes an action to shake it awake.
+A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become [unconscious](./Unconscious.md) for 8 hours.
+The creature wakes up if it takes damage or if another creature takes an action to shake it awake, but will have disadvantage on all attack rolls and ability checks for the entire 8-hour period.

 ### Frostbite Spider Venom
 *(Injury; rare)*

 This poison must be harvested from a dead or incapacitated frostbite spider.
 A creature subjected to this poison must make a DC 13 Constitution saving throw.
-On a failed save, the creature takes 13 (3d8) poison damage and 13 (3d8) cold damage, it is poisoned for 1 minute, and if it can be poisoned and doesn't have resistance or immunity to cold damage, it is restrained until the end of its next turn.
+On a failed save, the creature takes 13 (3d8) poison damage and 13 (3d8) cold damage, it has disadvantage on all attack rolls and ability checks for 1 minute, and if it can be poisoned and doesn't have resistance or immunity to cold damage, it is [restrained](./Restrained.md) until the end of its next turn.
 On a successful save, the creature takes half damage and isn't restrained or poisoned.
-If the damage reduces the creature to 0 hit points, the creature is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
+If the damage reduces the creature to 0 hit points, the creature is stable but poisoned for 1 hour, even after regaining hit points, and is [paralyzed](./Paralyzed.md) while poisoned in this way.

 ### Ghoulfang
 *(Contact/Injury; uncommon)*

 This poison must be brewed using elf blood and saliva harvested from a dead or incapacitated ghoul or ghast.
 A creature subjected to this poison must make a DC 13 Constitution saving throw.
 On a failure, it takes 11 (2d10) poison damage and 9 (2d8) necrotic damage and it is poisoned until the end of its next turn.
-While poisoned in this way, it is also paralyzed.
+While poisoned in this way, it is also [paralyzed](./Paralyzed.md).
 On a successful save, it takes half as much damage and isn't poisoned.
-When this poison affects an elf or a fey, it ignores immunity to poison damage and to the poisoned condition.
+When this poison affects an elf or a fey, it ignores immunity to poison damage and immunity to the poisoned condition.

 ### Hemlock
 *(Ingested; common)*

 This poisonous herb has a slightly sweet flavor.
 One minute after a creature is subjected to this poison, it takes 2 (1d4) poison damage and must make a DC 10 Constitution saving throw.
-On a failed save, the creature is poisoned for 1 hour and paralyzed while it is poisoned.
+On a failed save, the creature is poisoned for 1 hour and [paralyzed](./Paralyzed.md) while it is poisoned.
 At the end of that hour, it takes 2 (1d4) poison damage and must repeat the saving throw.
 When a creature takes damage from this poison, its maximum hit points are reduced by the same amount until it is no longer poisoned.

 ### Impish Delight
 *(Injury; uncommon)*

 This poison must be carefully brewed by combining the tail of a dead or incapacitated imp or dire imp with rare herbal ingredients.
 If harvested incorrectly, it vanishes back to the imp's native plane before it can be used.
 A creature subjected to this poison must make a DC 13 Constitution saving throw.
-On a failure, it takes 21 (6d6) poison damage and is poisoned for 1 minute.
+On a failure, it takes 21 (6d6) poison damage and has disadvantage on all attack rolls and ability checks for 1 minute.
 On a success, it takes half as much damage and isn't poisoned.

 ### Infernal Poison
 *(Injury; very rare)*

 This poison is created by alchemically combining salamander blood with the blood of a devil.
 A creature subjected to this poison must make a DC 17 Constitution saving throw.
-On a failed save, the creature takes 28 (8d6) fire damage and it is poisoned for 1 minute.
+On a failed save, the creature takes 28 (8d6) fire damage and has disadvantage on all attack rolls and ability checks for 1 minute.
 On a success, it takes half as much damage and isn't poisoned.

 On a success or a failure, if the creature can be poisoned, it also ignites and is [ablaze](Ablaze.md).
 Until a creature takes an action to douse the fire, the target takes 14 (4d6) fire damage at the end of each of its turns.
 When this poison affects a fey or celestial, it ignores immunity to the poisoned condition.

 ### Malice
 *(Inhaled; rare)*

 A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become poisoned for 1 hour.
-The poisoned creature is blinded.
+The poisoned creature is [blinded](./Blinded.md).

 ### Mandrake
 *(Ingested; common)*